FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 #### Code validation

-Since Orchestra supports both FIX and non-FIX protocols, rules for the validation of codes are relaxed in the XML schema.
+Since Orchestra supports both FIX and non-FIX protocols, rules for the validation of code names are relaxed in the XML schema.
 Style rules should be enforced by other means, such as a validator application.

-#### User-defined codes
+#### Union datatypes for code sets {#union-datatype}

-Code sets may support a range of user-defined values in addition to those defined explicitly as codes.
+Code sets may have a second datatype to extend the list of values defined as codes with the underlying datatype given by the `type` attribute.
 Orchestra supports this by means of the `unionDataType` attribute of the `<codeSet>` element.
-The datatype of a code set may be combined with the following union datatypes that need to be defined as separate `<datatype>` elements.
+The underlying datatype of a code set may be combined with the following union datatypes defined in the XML schema that also need to be defined as separate `<datatype>` elements in the XML file.

-- Reserved100Plus: integer values of 100 and above, supporting the union with standard values below 100
+- Reserved100Plus: integer values of 100 and above,
-- Reserved1000Plus: integer values of 1000 and above, supporting the union with standard values below 1000
+- Reserved1000Plus: integer values of 1000 and above
-- Reserved4000Plus: integer values of 4000 and above, supporting the union with standard values below 4000
+- Reserved4000Plus: integer values of 4000 and above
-- Qty: decimal values to support unions of strings (e.g. "S" for a small quantity) and numeric values
+- Qty: decimal values, supporting unions of strings and explicit numeric values
-- Tenor: string values, supporting the union with flexible FX standard tenors (e.g. "Dx" for x number of days)
+- Tenor: string values, supporting unions of explicit code sets with flexible patterns

+FIX uses the ReservedXXXPlus datatypes to support a range of user-defined values as a union with standard FIX values that have a reserved range below a certain threshold.
+The Qty datatype is used by FIX for backward compatibility to combine the legacy approach for IOI quantities (e.g. "S" for a small quantity) with explicit numeric values.
+FIX uses the Tenor datatype to express standard settlement types (e.g. 2=Next Day) together with FX standard tenors (e.g. "Dx" for x number of days).

 ### External code sets